yana12333/Portfolio/15-Puzzle-Solver/README.md

 ## How to Run
 1. Clone the repository
-2. Open the project in your IDE
+2. Open the project in Android Studio
-3. Run the main file
+3. Run the application on an emulator or physical device